bogdanmic/spring-sample/README.md

  - Feign Rest Call - a sample project that uses Feign clients to make a rest call to a service registered with our Eureka server.
 If no service is found or the call fails, we use a fallback.
  - REST service calls - In **Circuit Breaker** we use a REST Template to make a rest call and in **Feign Rest Call** we use a Feign Client for that.
  - Turbine Monitor - It's a project that aggregates all **hystryx.stream**s for a given cluster service name (our HYSTRIX-CIRCUIT-BREAKER service) under one roof.
+ - Spring Boot Admin - Although this is not build by netflix, I added it as a sample project too see it's capabilities.
+It can use actuator endpoints to provide an overview of all your services registered into Eureka server and other stuff.

 ### Playground Plan